 In this example, your guideline offense level is 12.
 Your criminal history category is I. And your guideline range is 10-16 months in jail.
 At the same time, if you plead guilty, then your offense level will drop by two points.
 But your criminal history category will stay the same.
 Thus, your guideline range is 6-12 months in jail if you take a plea.

 So the difference between these two options is only four months from both the top and bottom of the guidelines.
 This is a major point.
 In a majority of cases, people do jail time for transporting aliens.
-So the jail time you are saving by cutting a plea is about 4 months.
+So the jail time you are saving by taking a plea is about 4 months.

 Now for many people, four months in jail is four months too many.
 So assuming they are guilty, they will want to plead out to avoid doing the extra four months in jail.